What is Social Proof Marketing and Why You Need?

 Social proof marketing is one of the most powerful ways of convincing prospective customers to purchase from your website and helping them feel confident in their decision to do business with you.
 Virtually all businesses that operate online leverage some kind of social proof marketing to build trust with audiences and demonstrate customer satisfaction with their products and services.

-To help you get started with social proof marketing, we’ve created this essential guide with all of the information you’ll need in 2021.
+To help you get started with social proof marketing, we’ve created this essential guide with all of the information you’ll need.
 We’ll explain what social proof marketing is and why it’s most important than ever for the success of your business, highlight 10 ways you can leverage social proof marketing to promote your brand right now and mention three of our favorite social proof marketing tools that can help drive sales and conversions for your digital business.

 What is Social Proof Marketing?